yaheya/yaheya.github.io/content/post/closing-bell-06292022.md

 Crypto remains under severe fire.
 ETH(Ethereum) are at the time of writing this post down 39.06% over the last 30 days.
 While, BTC (Bitcoin) has been down 31.91%.
 That is a massive downturn in a very short period of time.
 The silver lining on all this, the massive downturn will assure a big run up soon hopefully.

 Fed (Powell) speaks today - hence the market is super nervous.
+At the time of writing this post, all indexes futures are higher which is definitely a welcome news!

 **Strategy**